adielcristo/symfony-doc-pt-br/setup.rst

 .. note::

-    The Symfony CLI is written in Go and you can contribute to it in the `symfony-cli/symfony-cli GitHub repository`_.
+    The Symfony CLI is open source, and you can contribute to it in the `symfony-cli/symfony-cli GitHub repository`_.

 .. _creating-symfony-applications: